marvinli-harvard/critical-windows-lm/README.md

 ## Marvin To-dos
 - [ ] Likelihood ratio between jailbroken and not jailbroken model to predict prob of jailbreak behavior
-- [ ] Finetuning LLM with higher weight on important tokens
 - [ ] Finetune a language model to emphasize higher probabilty sections

 ## Experiments